ermig1979/Simd/README.md

 Introduction
 ============

-The [Simd Library](http://ermig1979.github.io/Simd) is a free open source image processing library, designed for C and C++ programmers.
+The [Simd Library](http://ermig1979.github.io/Simd) is a free open source image processing and machine learning library, designed for C and C++ programmers.
 It provides many useful high performance algorithms for image processing such as: pixel format conversion, image scaling and filtration, extraction of statistic information from images, motion detection, object detection (HAAR and LBP classifier cascades) and classification, neural network.